AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 >
 > Valeria: Pfft, he’s no match for Valeria the Red\!
 I leap aside like a leaf in the wind, then I start hacking and slashing.
 >
-> GM: Defy danger with your Dex, please and thank you.
+> GM: Defy danger with your DEX, please and thank you.

 > Octavia: I’ve had enough of this ogre, I’m going to drop my shield and swing my hammer in both hands.
 Hack and slash, right?
 >